django/channels/docs/community.rst

 * DjangoChannelsJsonRpc_, a wrapper for the JSON-RPC protocol.
 * channels-demultiplexer_, a (de)multiplexer for ``AsyncJsonWebsocketConsumer`` consumers.
 * channels_postgres_, a Django Channels channel layer that uses PostgreSQL as its backing store.
+* matrix-asgi_, an interface server and matching generic consumers for the Matrix protocol.

 Community Tutorials
 ===================